 Very limited hedging options are available in mainland China to reduce our exposure to exchange rate fluctuations.
-To date, we have not entered into any hedging transactions to reduce our exposure to foreign currency exchange risk except for certain swap transactions entered into with financial institutions in connection with certain USS denominated loans extended to us by these financial institutions.
+To date, we have not entered into any hedging transactions to reduce our exposure to foreign currency exchange risk.
 While we may decide to enter into hedging transactions in the future, the availability and effectiveness of these hedges may be limited and we may not be able to adequately hedge our exposure or at all.
 In addition, our currency exchange losses may be magnified by exchange control regulations in mainland China that restrict our ability to convert RMB into foreign currency.
 As a result, fluctuations in exchange rates may have a material adverse effect on your investment.